charlesneimog/pd4web/Documentation/patch/gui.md

 <p align="center">
 Here we list all the objects that are supported by the GUI module and how to use them inside your web patch.

 </p>

+!!! danger "Set Senders and Receivers for GUI Objects"
+    Again, to use **any** GUI object (except for `vu`), you **must** configure senders and receivers.
+This ensures all objects function properly and saves you from spending excessive time debugging your patch.
 <div class="grid cards" markdown>

 -   :material-gesture-double-tap:{ .lg .middle } __With `plaits~` from else__